rconfig/rConfig-templates/README.md

     AnsiHost: "yes"
 ```

-Sets the number of columns and rows for the terminal window size. setWindowSize(int $columns = 80, int $rows = 24)
+Sets the number of columns and rows for the terminal window size.
+Defaults are setWindowSize(int $columns = 80, int $rows = 24)
 ```sh
     # Sets the number of columns and rows for the terminal window size
     setWindowSize: [240, 2048]